 In the above-figured example "Branch has staff", there is a relationship between two participating entities.
 A relationship of degree two is called binary degree (relationship).

 What are Attributes?

-Attributes are the properties of entities that are represented by means of ellipse shaped figures.
-Every elliptical figure represents one attribute and is directly connected to its entity (which is represented as rectangle).
+Attributes are the properties of entities that are represented using ellipse shaped figures.
+Every elliptical figure represents one attribute and is directly connected to its entity (which is represented as a rectangle).

 It is to be noted that multi-valued attributes are represented using double ellipse like this:

-Relationships are represented by diamond-shaped box.
+A diamond-shaped box represents relationships.
 All the entities (rectangle shaped) participating in a relationship gets connected using a line.